becem-gharbi/nuxt-auth/docs/configuration/oauth.md

 1. Via `authorizeUrl`: it requests an authorization code from the provider with `scope` to get user info and `state` to maintain the redirection path of the previously visited protected page.
 The provider handles user authentication and consent.
 2. Via `tokenUrl`: it requests an access token from the OAuth2 authorization server with the authorization `code` returned earlier.
 3. Via `userUrl`: it requests user info with the access token returned earlier.
 The `scope` should permit getting the user `name` and `email` fields.
-4. The module checks if the user exists (stored in the database), if not it registers him.
+4. The module checks if the user exists (stored in the database), if not it registers them.
 5. The module issues an access token and a refresh token for this new session.
 Note the tokens issued by the OAuth provider are omitted, they are only needed to get user info.

 The redirect URI to be set on `oauth` configuration should be the following: